wasmerio/wasmer.io/_posts/is-not-about-wasm-is-about-what-you-can-build-with-it.md

 This article is an open reflection on the importance of thinking of **technology as an enabler** to new products and horizons, **and not as a driver itself**.
 On this article I’ll review how I’ve fallen on the mistake of prioritizing tech over product many times and how I got back delivering value by focusing back on the customer.

-At the end is critical (and specially so for startups) to find the right balance between short and long term thinking (in this case: *product vs tech*).
+At the end it is critical (and specially so for startups) to find the right balance between short and long term thinking (in this case: *product vs tech*).

 > Growth it’s about focused short term imbalance to achieve long term balance.